California’s Common Scooter and Pedestrian Accidents

-When A Scooter Rider Avoids A Road Hazard
+When a Scooter Rider Avoids a Road Hazard

 Another common type of scooter accident typically involves a scooter rider who is avoiding a road hazard.
 Even something as seemingly harmless as a pothole can cause a scooter rider to lose control and become seriously injured.
 Debris, fallen branches, and construction material can all cause a scooter rider to become injured while attempting to avoid that very hazard.
-It is also common for scooter riders to encounter road hazards in the form of other scooter riders, drivers, pedestrians, and bicyclists.

 In situations where a faulty road caused a scooter rider’s injuries, the municipality can be held liable for any injuries or losses caused by that road.
-There have also been instances where an E-scooter caused a crash.
-For example, a sudden outburst of scooter accidents was connected to defective Lime E-scooters.
+There have also been instances where an e-scooter caused a crash.
+For example, a sudden outburst of scooter accidents was connected to defective Lime e-scooters.
 In that case, a rider may sue the company that provided the defective scooter.

-Scooter And Pedestrian Accidents
+Scooter and Pedestrian Accidents

 An accident between an e-scooter rider and a pedestrian can be serious, especially when a pedestrian is struck from behind.
 Let’s consider two examples.

 Example 1: Mary is waiting to cross a street.
-She checks for oncoming cars, but doesn’t see a man riding an E-scooter in the bike lane where he is allowed to be.
-Mary steps out into the street and is hit by the man on the E-scooter.
-In this case, Mary may be held liable because she didn’t see the E-scooter rider.
+She checks for oncoming cars, but doesn’t see a man riding an e-scooter in the bike lane where he is allowed to be.
+Mary steps out into the street and is hit by the man on the e-scooter.
+In this case, Mary may be held liable because she didn’t see the e-scooter rider.

 Example 2: Sam is allowed to ride on the sidewalk.
 He is riding at 15 miles per hour, which is too fast for that crowded sidewalk.
 Jimmy then exits a local bar, steps on the sidewalk, and is hit by Sam, who is going too fast to stop.
 In this case, Sam is likely to be held liable for the accident.

-Pedestrian Tripping Over A Scooter Accidents
+Pedestrian Tripping Over a Scooter Accident

 It has become increasingly common and problematic for scooter riders who have reached their destination to abandon their scooters in unsafe places.
 This can cause a pedestrian to trip and suffer injuries.